 It is important to test and calibrate health & safety equipment to ensure that they are ready for service during the most dangerous phase of the project.

-Incidents and accidents occur majorly during the operation of the plant, and they are either caused by equipment failure, improper equipment utilization, or plain human errors.
+Incidents and accidents occur mainly during the operation of the plant, and they are either caused by equipment failure, improper equipment utilization, or plain human errors.

 The most deadly accidents are caused by gas poisoning (H2S and NH3) in open and confined spaces.

 Proper confined space training and portable gas detection should be mandatory for all biogas plant operators.

 Equipment lockout procedures should be strictly enforced to avoid unnecessary accidents.
 Proper training on processes and equipment should be mandatory for all biogas plant operators.